Breadcrumb

 As a complement to the content of the foreign investment law, the regulation highlights its promotion and protection and details the necessary measures to ensure its effective implementation.
 It promotes investment by protecting the rights and interests of investors, standardizing the administration of foreign investment, improving the environment of commercial establishments, as well as promoting the advancement of market opening with a broader scope.

-Specifically, the precept stipulates that foreign-invested enterprises shall enjoy the same favorable policies as domestic companies.
-In addition, it details measures to protect business confidentiality and improve the mechanism for the presentation of suggestions from foreign firms to the authorities.
+Specifically, the provision stipulates that foreign-invested enterprises shall enjoy the same favorable policies as domestic companies.
+In addition, it details measures to protect business confidentiality and improve the mechanism for the presentation suggestions from foreign firms to the authorities.

-It also sets out and clarifies the implementation of a negative listing mechanism for foreign investment access and details the registration and notification system for this subject of investments.
-Finally, it also regulates the investment policies for companies established in Hong Kong, Macao and Taiwan, and the legal responsibilities for violations of these regulations.
+It also sets out and clarifies the implementation of a foreign investment negative list mechanism and details the registration and notification system for this investment subject Finally, it also regulates the investment policies for companies established in Hong Kong, Macao and Taiwan, and the legal responsibilities for violations of these regulations.

-From a strictly legal point of view, article 2 of the precept defines the concept of foreign investment as "activity of investing directly or indirectly carried out by foreign natural persons, companies or other foreign organizations", and also contemplates four circumstances that are considered part of this investment subject :
+From a strictly legal point of view, article 2 of the precept defines the concept of foreign investment as "activity of investing directly or indirectly carried out by foreign individuals, companies or other foreign organizations", and also contemplates four circumstances that are considered part of this subject of investment:

-• Whoever invests in any other manner stipulated by law, administrative regulations or provisions of the State committee .
+Whoever invests in any other manner stipulated by law, administrative regulations or State committee provisions

-The term "business foreign investment" refers to a business incorporated in the Chinese territory under Chinese law and with all or part of its investment financed from a foreign investor.
+The term "foreign-investedbusiness " refers to a business incorporated in the Chinese territory under Chinese law and with all or part of its investment financed by a foreign investor.

 Articles 4 and 28 of the new law state that China will adopt the management system of pre-establishment of national treatment (a principle that guarantees foreign investors and their investments access to markets without disadvantages, and therefore under the same conditions as domestic investors).
 And the Negative List system for foreign investment, which consists of special administrative measures for foreign investment access to certain fields.
 In other words, the government will treat all foreign investments outside the Negative List as domestic.

-On the other hand, articles 34 and 37 of the new law establish the system of communication on the establishment of new investments for the management and organization of the same.
+On the other hand, articles 34 and 37 of the new law establish the system of communication on the establishment of new investments for their management and organization.

-From agreement with these points, foreign investors are obliged to communicate all relevant information to the trading department regulated by the business Registration System or the business Credit Information System advertising .
+agreement with these items, foreign investors are obliged to communicate all relevant information to the trading department regulated by the Registration System business or the Credit Information advertising System business .
 Penalties for non-compliance are also included in these articles.
-But once again, in this field there is a lack of requirements of form as to how and what content is required for the communication of information to department of commerce.
+But once again, in this field there is a lack of formal requirements as to how and what content is required for the communication of information to the trading department .

 Georgian aspirations for European Union and NATO integration meet Western fears of Russian overreaction

-View of Tbilisi, the capital of Georgia, with the presidential palace in the background [Pixabay].
+![View of Tbilisi, the capital of Georgia, with the presidential palace in the background [Pixabay].
+View of Tbilisi, the capital of Georgia, with the presidential palace in the background [Pixabay].](/documents/10174/16849987/georgia-blog.jpg)

 ▲ View of Tbilisi, the capital of Georgia, with the presidential palace in the background [Pixabay].